 While recognizing and encouraging individual investigators to pursue many different avenues of investigation, some general directions can be formulated.
 Ongoing epidemiologic studies on the incidence and prevalence of lymphedema regionally and worldwide will benefit from the further development and establishment of standardized, secure, intercommunicating database-registries.
 Assessment of lymphedema risk and steps for lymphedema prevention in different groups of at risk patients need to be determined.
-Studies might include research on minimizing or preventing secondary lymphedema through altered operative/sampling techniques (e.g., sentinel node biopsy or precise anatomical knowledge of derivative pathways), vector control and prophylactic drugs for filariasis, identification of patients with heritable genetic defects for lymphangiodysplasia (lymphedema), and use of massage or compression where lymphatic drainage is subclinically impaired as documented by imaging techniques (e.g., LAS).
+Studies might include research on minimizing or preventing secondary lymphedema through altered operative/sampling techniques (e.g., sentinel node biopsy or precise anatomical knowledge of derivative pathways), vector control (as demonstrated in China) and prophylactic drugs for filariasis, identification of patients with heritable genetic defects for lymphangiodysplasia (lymphedema), and use of massage or compression where lymphatic drainage is subclinically impaired as documented by imaging techniques (e.g., LAS).
 Research in molecular lymphology including lymphatic system genomics and proteomics should be encouraged.
-With the cellular and molecular basis of lymphedemaassociated syndromes better defined, an array of specific biologically-based treatments including modulators of lymphatic growth and function should become available.
+With the cellular and molecular basis of lymphedema-associated syndromes better defined, an array of specific biologicallybased treatments including modulators of lymphatic growth and function should become available.
 Improved imaging techniques and physiological testing need to be devised to allow more precise non-invasive methods to measure lymph flow dynamics and lymphangion activity.
+Continuous improvement in imaging techniques as well as development of new technologies (e.g., near infrared) to visualize the superficial and deep lymphatic system.
 As knowledge accrues, the current crude classification of lymphedema should be revisited and modified to include a more encompassing clinical description based on genetic, anatomic, and functional disability.
 Accordingly, treatment, whether by designer drugs, gene or stem cell therapy, tissue engineering, physical methods or new operative approaches, should be directed at preventing, reversing or ameliorating the specific lymphatic defect and restoring function and quality of life.